 When it’s winter in the northern hemisphere, the great white southern continent shakes off its heavy winter coat.

-Penguins will mate and give birth.
+penguins in Antarctica will mate and give birth.

 Weddell and leopard seal pups will sun themselves on the ice.